ScreenReady is an independent interview practice tool. Not affiliated with, endorsed by, or associated with Amazon.com, Inc.

 The 16 Leadership Principles you must know

 Every Amazon behavioral question maps to at least one LP.
-Interviewers sometimes ask you to name the LP your answer demonstrates.
-Know them by heart.
+Interviewers sometimes ask you to name the LP your answer demonstrates — know them by heart and know which stories map to which principles.

 Common Amazon behavioral interview questions